Use PowerShell to automate migrations from file share to OneDrive for Business.

 }

-Adjust your script so that it will work for you.
+Adjust your script to work for you.
 Here are a few guidelines:

-• $table: The delimiter is the symbol your CSV uses to separate your column items.
-Make sure your script uses the same delimiter as your file (a quick way to verify this is by opening the CSV with Notepad).
+$table: The delimiter is the symbol your CSV uses to separate your column items.
+Make sure your script uses the same delimiter as your file (a quick way to verify this is to open the CSV in Notepad).

-• Connect-site: The command to connect to a SharePoint site.
-If you need to change the authentication method, see Connect Site.
+Connect-site: The command to connect to a SharePoint site or OneDrive for Business.
+If you need to change the authentication method from Modern authentication, see Connect Site.

 Run your script once it's properly adjusted and tested.